tvaskisalo/Solita-dev-exercise-2023/README.md

 ```
 docker-compose -f docker-compose.production.yml up --build
 ```
 in the root directory of the project.
-Please note that this will take a bit of time to download all the required images.
+Please note that this will take a bit of time to download all the required files.

-Docker-compose will start the production frontend at localhost/3000 and backend at localhost:/3001
+Docker-compose will start the production frontend at localhost:3000 and backend at localhost:3001

 ### Manually with npm